We got Tuffy when he was 5 years old. Although we never used him in our

 CH Glory's Barnacle Bill x O-Day's Serendipity

-God saw that she was getting tired and a cure was not to be.
-So he put His arms around her and whispered, "Come with Me."
+God saw that she was getting tired So he put His arms around her and whispered, "Come with Me."

 With tearful eyes we watched her suffer and saw her fade away.